Photos Show Hurricane Dorian Damage In The Bahamas

 toggle caption

-Damage is seen from Hurricane Dorian on Abaco Island on Tuesday in the Bahamas.
-The massive, slow-moving hurricane devastated parts of the Bahamas with Category 5 force winds and heavy rains.
+Damage is seen from Hurricane Dorian in the Bahamas.

 HeadKnowles Foundation via Getty Images